 A shtetl called Whitechapel, splinter-sharp guides, gripping history Traces the history of London's Jewish community in the East End.
-A tale that embraces the poverty of the pogrom refugees and the glittering community in the Last Edit.
-A date that enhances the poverty of the postroin religies and the spitel of the Petticoat Lane\ stallholder; the poetry of Isaac Rosenberg and the poetry-in-motion of Abe Saperstein's Harlem Globetrotters.
-A trail amid the alleys and back streets of colourful Spitalfields and Whitechapel. \On this day of all days the past isn't dead; it isn't even past... because the famous old Petticoat Lane street market is going full tilt and we'll show you the best of it.
+A tale that embraces the poverty of the pogrom refugees and the glittering success of $the \ Roth schilds; the \ eloquence \ of \ Prime \ Minister \ Disraeli \ and \ the \ spiel \ of \ the \ Petticoat \ Lane \ stall holder; the \ poetry$ of Isaac Rosenberg and the poetry-in-motion of Abe Saperstein's Harlem Globetrotters.
+A trail amid the alleys and back streets of colourful Spitalfields and Whitechapel.
+On this day of all days the past isn't dead; it isn't even past... because the famous old Petticoat Lane street market is going full tilt and we'll show you the best of it.
 After we've visited the historic Bevis Marks synagogue (for which there's a small entrance fee).
-Guided by Harry or Shaughan.
-Video of the walk on v
+Guided by Shaughan, Video of the walk on walks.com